aarsonline/aarsonline.github.io/class1/leu2/README.md

 The tRNA is recognised by two C-terminal domains (Fukunaga et al. 2005).
-The first is a [helical domain](/superfamily/class1/Anticodon_binding_domain_CRIMVL) that recognises the anticodon binding domain, and is universal across the members of subclass Ia plus [CysRS](/class1/cys) and ArgRS.
+The first is a [helical domain](/superfamily/class1/Anticodon_binding_domain_CRIMVL) that recognises the anticodon, and is universal across the members of subclass Ia plus ArgRS.
 The second domain (the C-terminal domain) is unique to LeuRS-A and appears to be beneficial, but not essential, for aminoacylation activity (Fukunaga et al. 2005).

 ## Editing

-ValRS,	IleRS, and LeuRS share a post-transfer [editing domain](/superfamily/class1/Editing_domain_1a), absent from MetRS.
+IleRS, LeuRS, and ValRS share a a post-transfer [editing domain](/superfamily/class1/Editing_domain_1a) inserted between the two halves of the Rossmann fold, which is absent from the Class Ia MetRS and CysRS enzymes.
-This editing domain typically resides within the zinc finger, providing further amino acid selectivity by expelling a wide range of mistargetted amino acids such alanine, cysteine, threonine, valine, isoleucine, methionine, homocysteine, and norvaline (Gomez and Ibba, 2020).
+The post-transfer editing domain enhances amino acid selectivity by catalyzing the hydrolysis of misacylated amino acids.
 However, unlike LeuRS-A, ValRS, and IleRS, the editing domain of LeuRS-B resides downstream of the zinc finger and CP2 (Fukunaga et al. 2005).
 Thus, the domain appears to have hopped between the two positions, or may have originated as a trans-acting factor.